-Economics at Kent was ranked 8th in The Guardian University Guide 2017.
-In the National Student Survey 2016, 92% of Economics students were satisfied with the overall quality of their course.
+Economics at Kent was ranked 16th in The Guardian University Guide 2018.
+In the National Student Survey 2017, over 88% of final-year Economics students were satisfied with the overall quality of their course.

-For graduate prospects, Economics at Kent was ranked 2nd in The Guardian University Guide.
-Of Economics students who graduated from Kent in 2015, 92% were in work or further study within six months (DLHE).
+For graduate prospects, Economics at Kent was ranked 6th in The Complete University Guide 2018, 7th in The Guardian University Guide 2018 and 7th in The Times Good University Guide 2017.
+Of Economics students who graduated from Kent in 2016, 95% were in work or further study within six months (DLHE).

 The course structure below gives a flavour of the modules that will be available to you and provides details of the content of this programme.
 This listing is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.